Chris Jericho: Talk Is Jericho podcast

-In December 2013, Jericho began hosting his own podcast, Talk is Jericho.
-Episodes usually include a loosely scripted monolog before an interview, typically with a wrestler, rock musician or paranormal expert.
+In December 2013, Jericho began hosting his own podcast, Talk Is Jericho.
+Episodes usually include a loosely scripted monologue before an interview, typically with a wrestler, rock musician or paranormal expert.
 The show originally appeared on PodcastOne, before moving to the WestwoodOne network in 2018.
 Notable guests on the show include Bruce Dickinson from Iron Maiden, Lemmy from Motörhead, Paul Stanley from KISS, Zak Bagans from Ghost Adventures, pornographic actress Asa Akira, writer/director Kevin Smith and many former and current wrestlers.

 In April 2015, Jericho hosted his own video podcast on the WWE Network, Live! with Chris Jericho, with John Cena as his first guest, followed by Stephanie McMahon as his guest later that same month.

 Once he signed with AEW, he was no longer allowed to have WWE performers as guests on the podcast.